Wall-E28/world_weather_analysis/README.md

 ## Overview

 This analysis looks at different weather patterns around the global and offers insights to travelers who want to book a trip.
-THere are three folders here that offer different levels of analysis: weather database, vacation search, and vacation itinerary.
+There are three folders here that offer different levels of analysis: weather database, vacation search, and vacation itinerary.

 ### Weather Database